cljung/b2c-msal-spa/README.md

 ## Download and modify the source code for the API

 The SPA Webapp is desiged to acquire scopes and call a REST API.
 The sample API is in the [api folder](/api).
 That code is derived from the  standard Azure samples [https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi](https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi).

-Make the following modifications.
+Open the [/api/config.js](/api/config.js) and make the following changes

 **config.js**
 ```javascript